kristech/pigeon-rb-examples/README.md

 ﻿# pigeon-examples

-We moved our repositories to Gitlab [GitLab](https://gitlab.com/pigeoncomputers/).
+We moved our repositories to [GitLab](https://gitlab.com/pigeoncomputers/).

 Github repositories will not be updated.